 I have worked in both the Infants and Junior Schools for over 30 years.
 My 2 boys came to this school and found it really friendly so I was really pleased when I was offered a job.
 I am now a HLTA and enjoy all aspects of this position.

 I have been a co-opted governor since November 2019.
-My two children started their Burlington journeys in the Nursery at the Infant school, and my eldest is currently enrolled in the Junior school.
+My two children started their Burlington journeys in the Nursery at the Infant school, and both are currently enrolled in the Junior school.

 As a parent I’m grateful that my children are benefiting from such a positive learning environment at the school, and as a governor I feel a strong commitment to ensure its continued strength.